OXID-eSales/developer_documentation/modules/developing/override_functionality.rst

     }
   }

-Project composer.json file should have an entries looking like this:
+The project `composer.json` file should have entries looking like this:

 .. code:: json